 I wish to extend my thanks for your presentation to the IFS team.
 I have received some overwhelmingly positive feedback from our country heads.
 Your session was extremely useful in setting the context for our discussions on future plans for the region.

-James Barnes.
+Chris Barnes.
 General Manager of Business Development, International Financial Services, Commonwealth Bank of Australia

 Thank you so much for speaking at the Business and Sustainability Summit.
 This is not just a personal “thank you” from me, it is a joint message from Rob Purves, EBA’s Chairman, and our other directors.
 It is also a vote of thanks from the delegates who attended the summit – the feedback has been outstanding and your contribution and your ideas rank high in the vast number of phone calls and emails I have been receiving.